COSC-499-W2023/year-long-project-team-13/docs/weekly logs/Team13Weeklog.md

 In progress Tasks
 ![In Progress](./images/in-prog/In%20progress.png)
 Tests

 - Tests: We don't have any code this week so there's no tests to run.

+# Week 5 2023/10/02~2023/10/08

+- Which features were in the project plan for this milestone?
+  We worked on the project plan and made sure to distribute the work evenly.
+- Which tasks from the project board are associated with these features?
+  The project plan is called **Project Plan** on the Kanban board.